Open access in numbers

 Read more about the different categories here.

 The Swedish government's goal is for articles to be open access immediately upon publication.
-During this period, the proportion of articles that meet this goal (that is, published as gold or hybrid open access) has increased from 58 per cent to 76 per cent.
-The largest growth has been in hybrid publishing, which has more than doubled during the period.
+During this period, the proportion of articles that meet this goal (that is, published as gold or hybrid open access) has increased from 70 per cent to 81 per cent.

 Research subject areas

 The publications in Swepub are classified into research subject areas according to the Swedish Higher Education Authority's (UKÄ's) classification External link..
-The proportion of articles published with open access in 2024 in the six main research subject areas is reported below.
-Publication patterns differ between the different subject areas.
+The proportion of articles published with open access in 2025 in the six main research subject areas is reported below.
+Publication patterns differ between the different subject areas which affects the possibility to publish with open access.
 In some areas, such as medicine and natural sciences, articles dominate.
 Other fields, such as those in the humanities, publish significant parts of their research in the form of books or chapters in anthologies.

 Universities and higher education institutions

 Almost all Swedish higher education institutions (HEIs) report data to Swepub.
-The diagram below shows the proportion of open access articles published in 2024 for HEIs with more than 30 articles included in the data.
+The diagram below shows the proportion of open access articles published in 2025 for HEIs with more than 30 articles included in the data.
+The shares of different types of open access for each institution is largely determined by its orientation in terms of subjects.